LendBook/lendbook-docs/docs/users/borrower.md

 <h2 style="font-weight: bold;">How do I pay back the loan?</h2>

-In order to repay the loan you simply go to the Borrowings section of your dashboard and click on the repay button for the asset you borrowed and want to repay.
-Select the amount to repay and confirm the transaction.
+In order to repay the loan you simply go to the Borrow page and the Repay section.
+Select the borrowing position you want to repay, the amount to repay and confirm the transaction.

 <h2 style="font-weight: bold;">How do I avoid liquidation?</h2>